christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

         pip install SomePackage==1.0.4     # specific version
         pip install 'SomePackage>=1.0.4'     # minimum version

+    Since Pip does not have a true depency resolution, you will need to define a requirement file to specify which package needs to be installed and install them:

+        pip install -r requirements.txt

+    To list installed packages:

+        pip list

+    To create a requirements file from your installed packages to reproduce your install:

+        pip freeze > requirements.txt

+    Pip offers many other [options and configuration properties](https://pip.pypa.io/en/stable/user_guide).

 **I would recommand to never use `sudo` to run the Python package manager.
 Reserve `sudo` for the system packages.**